victordfmsc/culinai/replit.md

 # Overview

 This project, "Chef AI," is an Angular 19 recipe management application designed to enhance the home cooking experience.
 It enables users to manage fridge ingredients, discover AI-generated recipes, plan meals, and create smart shopping lists.
-Key features include a comprehensive gamification system, dynamic portion adjustment, multilingual support, and a premium subscription model.
+Key features include a comprehensive gamification system, dynamic portion adjustment, multilingual support, a premium subscription model, and an interactive onboarding experience.
 The application integrates with Google's Gemini AI for recipe generation and Firebase for authentication and data persistence.
 It is deployable as both a web and mobile application via Capacitor.
 The project aims to provide an intelligent, user-friendly platform that leverages AI and gamification to assist users in their culinary journey.

 # User Preferences